THOMASELOVE/431-classes-2024/class04/README.md

 - R4DS: remainder of “Whole game” (Sections 1-8)
 - get going on [Project A](https://thomaselove.github.io/431-projectA-2024/) Data work
 - I would hold off on reading past Chapter 4 of our [Course Book](https://thomaselove.github.io/431-book/) until I finish Chapters 5-8.

+## End of Class Announcements

+1. If I get the chance, we'll look quickly at [Lab 1](https://github.com/THOMASELOVE/431-labs-2024/blob/main/lab1/431-lab1.pdf), and at [Project A](https://thomaselove.github.io/431-projectA-2024/) today.
+2. I also want to demonstrate how to (1) ask a question (2) answer a question and (3) indicate that you like something on [Campuswire](https://campuswire.com/) today.

 ## One Last Thing